 Develop Nova Scotia believes in a province where innovation and initiative are reflected in our business decisions.
 To this end, we are proud to support the entrepreneurial spirit of those who are focused on adding to the economic fabric of our province through policies such as this.

-The purpose of the Unsolicited Proposal Policy is to allow people to engage us with new ideas and innovative opportunities.
+The purpose of the Unsolicited Proposal Guideline is to allow people to engage us with new ideas and innovative opportunities.
 All should know, Develop Nova Scotia is open for business!

 Those wishing to partner with Develop Nova Scotia on land or sea (or both) are encouraged to submit unsolicited proposals at any time throughout the year.
 We have multiple established opportunities on our properties on which to start or grow your business.
 Established opportunities, such as the Kiosks at Salt Yard on the Halifax waterfront, typically become available every three to five years but at times may become available at short notice.
 Other on and off the water spaces, that may fit your business concept, may be considered for use as well.

 Through this policy, where alignment with Develop Nova Scotia strategic pillars, opportunity, capacity, and best value are related, proposals may be considered for in-year selection and business concept validation.
 Public safety, sustainable business models, and local market saturation will always be considered in identifying proposals for potential selection.

 To submit an unsolicited proposal, potential proponents will be required to send a simple proposal (no more than four pages) describing: